object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

 The :term:`Python interpreter` deals with this situation by starting from the current :term:`stack frame` and working upwards, a process known as *unwinding the stack*.
-In pseudocode, the alogrithm is:
+In pseudocode, the algorithm is:

 .. code-block:: python3